Pet Rabbit Care and Resources

 A baby rabbit diet will consist of unlimited pellets and hay until about 3 months old.
 Then it is advisable to reduce their pellet intake to about 1/8-1/4 cup twice a day so that they develop good habits in eating mostly hay.
 Unlimited hay is always provided at every age.
 You may start to slowly introduce leafy greens around three months, and then vegetables in small amounts as they adjust to the new fresh foods.
 An adult Netherland Dwarf’s daily intake will consist of about a cup of leafy greens, 2 tablespoons of veggies, 1/8 cup of pellets, and unlimited hay.
 We feed ours twice a day; first thing in the morning, and again around dinnertime splitting these portions in half.
 In between meals, they will nibble on high fiber hay which is essential for their digestion.
 Read more about nutrition on our blog.

-We suggest feeding Oxbow brand rabbit pellets.
+We suggest feeding Oxbow brand rabbit pellets and hay.
 It is easily available and uses high quality ingredients.
 For rabbits over a year old, there is an Organic Bounty Adult Rabbit Food option.
 For young rabbits, from 8 weeks to about a year old, you should use Garden Select Young Rabbit Food.

 Rabbits eat A LOT of hay but there are big differences in types, quality, and nutrient values of hay.
 Yes, you are going to get to know more about hay than you ever imagined.
 We use Oxbow brand and have been very happy with the consistent quality and freshness.
 You may feed your rabbit a variety of hays including Organic Meadow Hay, Oat Hay, Botanical Hay, Orchard Grass, and Western Timothy Hay.
 Alfalfa Hay is good for rabbits under 7 months old, but should be avoided for older rabbits due to being high in fat and not as high in fiber.